Electron Interactions in Rashba Materials: Electron-electron interactions in Rashba Materials

 It is convenient to define the spin current \textit{tensor} as

-with Greek indices $\lambda, \mu, \ldots$ standing for the Cartesian components.~\footnote{Throughout the text we set $\hbar = 1$, and suppress the ${(volume)}^{-1}$ factors before the sums over momenta.} This object describes a flow of the $\lambda$ component of the spin angular momentum in the $\mu$ spatial direction.
+with Greek indices $\lambda, \mu, \ldots$ standing for the Cartesian components.\footnote{Throughout the text we set $\hbar = 1$, and suppress the ${(volume)}^{-1}$ factors before the sums over momenta.} This object describes a flow of the $\lambda$ component of the spin angular momentum in the $\mu$ spatial direction.
+The Hamiltonian for electrons interacting with an external scalar electric potential, $\varphi(\bm{r},t)$, which includes RSOI, Eq.~\eqref{Eq:H-Rashba}, is